-Narikala Fortress, the ‘Little Fortress’, sits on a rocky outcrop in the Tabori Range, high over Old Tbilisi and the Mtkvari River.
-It is the most known and ancient monument of Tbilisi’s antiquity; the townspeople call it “the heart and soul of the city”.
+Narikala Fortress, the “Little Fortress”, sits on a rocky outcrop in the Tabori Range, high over Old Tbilisi and the Mtkvari River.
+It is the most known and ancient monument of Tbilisi; the townspeople call it “the heart and soul of the city”.
 Tbilisi Botanical Garden lies behind the fortress, while the heart of the Old Town and the domed roofs of the Abanotubani sulfur baths roll out at the foot of the castle.

-The date of construction of the fortress is the 4th century AD, i.e. Later the fortress was extended and expanded several times.
+The date of construction of the fortress is the 4th century AD, i.e… Later the fortress was extended and expanded several times.
 In the 7th – 8th centuries, Arabs did it.
 That’s why the citadel in its modern condition is a vivid example of an Arabian fortification.
 In the 11th – 12th centuries, it was the Mongols’ turn.
 The initial name of the fortress was Shuris-Tsihe (the Enviable Fortress).
-And from the time of the Mongolian invasion the fortress got the name Naryn Kala (from Turkic “Naryn” – “small” and “Kala” – “fortress”).
+From the time of the Mongolian invasion, the fortress got the name Naryn Kala (from Turkic “Naryn” – “small” and “Kala” – “fortress”).

 The fortress territory contains a St. Nicolas temple dating from the 12th century.
 The temple was reconstructed in 1996 in the traditions of the fortress surrounding it.
 The internal part is decorated with frescos showing scenes both from the Bible and the history of Georgia.